 With so many different platforms available, and each having its own specific characteristics and quirks, it can be difficult to put together a solid plan.
 A solid plan, however, is necessary.
 The only thing worse than not having a social media presence is having an ineffective social media presence.

-To make sure your firm gets going in the right direction, we’ve put together a social media strategy checklist.
+To make sure your firm gets going in the right direction, we’ve put together a social media strategy checklist for law firms.
 If you’re just starting out, this checklist will help you put together a reliable social media strategy.
 If you’ve already started building a presence, it will show you where you might be able to make adjustments to improve the effectiveness of your current strategy.

 ✅ Define your audience.
 The single most important part of planning your strategy is to know your audience.
 Everything you do is going to be geared towards nurturing and growing your audience.